Nintendo Network: Nintendo Network Premium

 Nintendo Network Premium (known as Deluxe Digital Promotion in North America) was a loyalty program similar to PlayStation Plus offered on PlayStation Network.
 It was announced by Satoru Iwata on September 13, 2012, during a Japanese Nintendo Direct presentation.

-Consumers who purchased the Wii U Deluxe Set in North America, a Premium Pack in Europe and Australia, or a Premium Set in Japan, received a free two-year subscription to this service which let Wii U owners receive points for each digital purchase.
+Consumers who purchased the Wii U Deluxe Set in North America, a Premium Pack in Europe and Australia, or a Premium Set in Japan, received a free two-year subscription to this service which allowed Wii U owners receive points for each digital purchase.
 Members who bought games and apps through the Wii U Nintendo eShop received ten percent of the price back in the form of Nintendo Points, which could subsequently be put towards future online purchases on both the Wii U and Nintendo 3DS eShop.
-500 points equaled to $5.00 which consumers could use toward a purchase on the Nintendo eShop.
+500 points equaled $5.00 which consumers could use toward a purchase on the Nintendo eShop.

 Members received points from their purchases until December 31, 2014, and could redeem these points for Nintendo eShop cards until March 31, 2015.
 All codes from these cards were valid until June 30, 2015.

 Club Nintendo

 Club Nintendo was a loyalty program available in Nintendo's key regions in which users register purchased Nintendo products in order to exchange them for a variety of unique rewards.
-The loyalty program was free to join and was committed to providing rewards in exchange for consumer feedback, and for the original purchase of official Nintendo products.
+The loyalty program was free to join and was committed to providing rewards in exchange for consumer feedback and for the original purchase of official Nintendo products.
 Once linked to Club Nintendo, every product downloaded through the eShop was automatically registered in the Club Nintendo account.
 The user could also then take a survey for each product registered to earn additional coins/stars, which then prizes could be redeemed.
 It was discontinued in North America on June 30, 2015, and by September 30, 2015, in all other regions, and replaced with another loyalty program called My Nintendo.

 Rewards

 Members of Club Nintendo could earn credits (referred to as "Coins" or "Stars" depending on region) which could be traded in for special edition items which were available only at Club Nintendo.
-Earning these credits was done primarily by submitting codes found on Nintendo products and systems, and for completing related surveys provided by the Club Nintendo websites.
+Receiving these credits was done primarily by submitting codes found on Nintendo products and systems, and by completing related surveys provided by the Club Nintendo websites.
 The Club Nintendo reward items included playing cards, tote bags, downloadable and physical games, various merchandise based on Nintendo's intellectual properties, special gaming accessories, limited promotions, and warranty extensions on select Nintendo products.

 Fan revival

 A third-party fan revival of the Nintendo Network, called Pretendo Network, is a free-and-open source replacement for Nintendo Network services.
-As of July 2025, Pretendo Network is still in development, with services currently available for free, and in development games and services available through donations.
+As of December 2025, Pretendo Network is still in development, with services currently available for free, and in-development games and services available through donations.